Enjoy Kailash Manasarovar Yatra 2026 During Tibetan Year of Horse ‘Mahakumbh of Kailash’ and get extra Merit – Punya (पुण्य)

 Pilgrims believe that if they complete the journey and have a heavenly perspective of the Abode, they will reach Nirvana and have all of their sins forgiven.

-Holy Site to Four Religions
+Holy Sites for Four Religions

 Anyone who travels here and participates in the pilgrimage will sense the incredible strength and tranquility that this area possesses.
 Anyone who travels here is thought to achieve enlightenment.

-Source to Four Important Rivers
+Source of Four Important Rivers

 Holy Mount Kailash is the source of four of the main rivers that flow across the Indian subcontinent: the Ganges (also known as the Karnali, the longest river in Nepal) flows on the south side, whereas, the Indus, the Sutlej, and the Brahmaputra (the Yarlung Tsangpo) in the east, west, and north, respectively.